 Note: When making changes to the navigation (e.g., whether a page appears in the navigation, or the text that displays), you will almost always need to republish the whole site.
 This will refresh the left navigation of your site, which is important for the "hamburger" navigation for mobile visitors.

 - Publish the page.

 After you edit Folder Name that appears in the navigation

 After you change "Include in Left Navigation" option

-After you Move/Rename
+After you move or rename

 After you delete

 - If you delete a page that was in the left navigation (any level), publish the whole site.

 - If you delete a page that is linked on another page, edit the latter page to remove the linked text and publish that page.

 - If you delete a PDF that is linked on a page, edit the page to remove the linked text and publish that page.